nfrappart/azTerraVmWindowsAvZone/README.md

 }
 ```

+# Usage Example (Mutiple VM) :
-# You can use for_each to create multiple VMs with this module, by feeding it with a collection, like the example below
+You can use for_each to create multiple VMs with this module, by feeding it with a collection, like the example below

 Ths list is used to name the VMs.
 It doesn't need to be successive numbers, and any value can be removed later on to destroy one or more VM of the set without recreating the other VMs of the list.